Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: Emission from a Compact-Object Remnant

 is the characteristic spin-down time over which an order unity fraction of the rotational energy is removed, where $P_{0}$ is the initial spin-period and we have assumed a remnant mass of $M = 2.3M_{\odot}$.

-To match a flat or rising X-ray luminosity at $\delta t\sim 1243$ days, $t_{\rm sd}$ must exceed the current epoch ($\sim 1000$ days).
-In this regime, from Eq. \ref{eq:Lsd}:
+The natural spin-down timescale, $t_{\rm sd}$, of $\sim150$ seconds (Equation \ref{eq:tsd}), is $\sim6$ orders of magnitude shorter than the observed $\sim1000$ day timescale for the emergence of excess X-ray emission.
+Accommodating $t_{\rm sd}$ to much-increased $\sim1000$ day timescale implies an a-priori unlikely reduction in the magnetic field, an increase of the initial spin period, or both.
+From Eq. \ref{eq:Lsd}:

-Matching the observed excess X-ray luminosity $L_{\rm X} \sim 5\times 10^{38}$ erg s$^{-1}$ would require an extremely weak magnetic field, $B \sim 10^{9}$ G. While this value is in the range of B inferred for recycled pulsars, this magnetic field is much smaller than the field strength $\gtrsim 10^{16}$ G expected to be amplified inside the remnant during the merger processes.\cite{Kiuchi2015}\,
+Matching the observed excess X-ray luminosity $L_{\rm X} \sim 5\times 10^{38}$ erg s$^{-1}$ would require an extremely weak magnetic field, $B \sim 10^{9}$ G. While this value is in the range of B inferred for recycled pulsars, this magnetic field is much smaller than the field strength $\gtrsim 10^{16}$ G expected to be amplified inside the remnant during the merger processes \citep{Kiuchi+2015}.
 The calculations above do not include the effects related to gravitational-wave losses that have been proposed in the context of the long-lived NS remnant scenario to dominate the magnetar spin-down at early times to avoid violating the inferred kilonova energy.
 However, it would still require fine-tuning to match $L_{\rm sd}$ to the observed $L_{\rm X}$ for a more physical value of $B$.
-Furthermore, unlike the BH case (Eq.~\ref{eq:Teff}), there is no reason {\it a priori} to expect the magnetar emission to occur in the X-ray range.
+Furthermore, unlike the BH case (Eq.~\ref{eq:Teff}), there is no reason {\it a priori} to expect the magnetar emission to be largely confined to the X-ray range.